User's guide

 Running an executable built with either the -xCORE-AVX2 flag or the -axCORE-AVX2 flag on Ivy Bridge processors will result in the following error:

 Fatal Error: This program was not built to run in your system.
-Please verify that both the operating system and the processor support Intel(R) AVX2
+Please verify that both the operating system and the processor support Intel(R) AVX2 - Generating code for any processor type

 If your goal is to create a portable executable file that can run on any processor type, you can choose one of the following approaches: